What is mindfulness?

 The workshop series includes a set of 4 modules that are covered over the course of 4 weeks.
-It is highly recommended that participants start attending the workshop at module 1, but the modules may be attended in any order, as well as repeated.
+It is highly recommended that participants start attending the workshop at module 1, but the modules may be attended in any order, and may be repeated.
 Participants will learn a variety of effective and practical skills they can use to manage anxiety, decrease sadness, and increase focus.
 See this overview for more information about the content covered and the dates/times of each workshop.
-Feel Better Now is open to students of the U (iuncluding those not taking course credits over summer sessions) and you do not need to be a UCC client to attend.
+Feel Better Now is open to students of the U (including those not taking course credits over summer sessions), and students do not need to be UCC clients to attend.
 All participants must register online to attend.